Spontaneous wave formation in stochastic self-driven particle systems: Introduction

-Road traffic flows are modeled thanks to microscopic, mesoscopic or macroscopic models (see \cite{Chowdhury2000,Bellomo2011} for reviews).
-Microscopic approaches describe the individual trajectories of vehicles with car-following models, agent-based approaches, or cellular automata.
-Mesoscopic models are gas-kinetic approaches describing PDF for the speeds and the vehicle positions, while macroscopic models are partial differential equations for aggregated performances.
-The spontaneous formation of stop-and-go waves is generally explained by means of instability of the homogeneous solutions and phase transition.
-See, e.g., the references \cite{Bando1995,Jiang2001,Barlovic1998,Davis2003} for microscopic models, \cite{Helbing1998,Bellomo2002,Bellomo2012} for mesoscopic models, or \cite{Colombo2002,Colombo2003,Goatin2006} for macroscopic ones.
-Macroscopic hyperbolic continuum, such as Korteweg-de Vries, modified Korteweg-de Vries or time-dependent Ginzburg-Landau soliton equations, are derived from microscopic car-following models \cite{Muramatsu1999,Nagatani1998,Bellomo2008,Aw2002}.
-Generally speaking, the models are second order differential equations defined by relaxation processes for the speed, the distance spacing of the flow density.
-The stability of the homogeneous can break down due to inertia effects, i.e.\ when the relaxations times (i.e.\ the inertia) exceed critical thresholds \cite{Orosz2009,Orosz2010}.
-In the unstable case, the solutions can be periodic, quasi-periodic, limit cycles or even chaotic dynamics describing stationary stop-and-go waves \cite{Tomer2000}.
+Road traffic and pedestrian flow models are microscopic, mesoscopic or macroscopic.
+Microscopic approaches describe individual trajectories with following models and agent-based approaches.
+Mesoscopic models are gas-kinetic frameworks describing probability density functions for the speeds and agent positions, while macroscopic models are partial differential equations for aggregated performances (see \cite{Chowdhury2000,Bellomo2011,van2015} for reviews).
+The well-known Lighthill-Whitham-Richards macroscopic model \cite{Richards1956,Lighthill1955} describes for Riemann problems shock and rarefaction waves propagating at speeds given by the Rankine-Hugoniot formula.
+Yet, the model is first-order and it fails to explain the auto-organisation in waves of perturbed systems.
+Generally speaking, the spontaneous formation of stop-and-go waves requires inertial second order frameworks and the use of delayed processes, see, the references \cite{Bando1995,Barlovic1998,Jiang2001,Davis2003} for microscopic models, \cite{Helbing1998,Bellomo2012} for mesoscopic models, or \cite{Colombo2003,Goatin2006,Seibold2013} for macroscopic ones.
+The emergence of stop-and-go waves is explained through instability of space homogeneous solutions, the stability breaking down when delay or relaxation times (i.e.\ inertia) exceed critical thresholds \cite{Orosz2009,Orosz2010}.
+In the unstable case, the solutions can be periodic, quasi-periodic, limit cycle or even chaotic dynamics with stop-and-go waves \cite{Tomer2000}.
+Derivations in macroscopic hyperbolic continuum are Korteweg-de Vries, modified Korteweg-de Vries or time-dependent Ginzburg-Landau soliton equations \cite{Muramatsu1999,Nagatani1998,Bellomo2008,Aw2002}.